-The asset or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
+The asset's or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.
-There were no changes in valuation methodologies during the years ended June 30, 2021 and 2020.
+There were no changes in the valuation methodologies during the years ended June 30, 2022 and 2021.